rycolab/website/content/classes/aflt-s26/main.md

 - to be released.

 ## Contact
-You can ask questions on the course chat server.
+You can ask questions on [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=27828).
 Please post all content-related questions there, so others can see them and join the discussion.
 If you have questions which are not related to the course material and are not of general interest, please contact Irene with Ryan cc-ed.